paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-007-liquidation.md

 Amendment by Pub.
 L. 113–295 applicable with respect to cases commenced under this title on or after Dec.
 19, 2014, see section 104(d) of Pub.
 L. 113–295, set out as a note under [section 521 of this title](./chapter-005-creditors-the-debtor-and-the-estate.md#section-521).

 #### Effective Date of 2008 Amendment
 Pub.
 L. 110–438, § 4, Oct.
 20, 2008, 122 Stat.
 5002, as amended by Pub.
 L. 112–64, § 2, Dec.
 13, 2011, 125 Stat.
 766; Pub.
 L. 114–107, § 2, Dec.
 18, 2015, 129 Stat.
 2223; Pub.
 L. 116–53, § 2, Aug.
 23, 2019, 133 Stat.
-1078, provided that: “(a) Effective Date.—Except as provided in subsection (b), this Act [amending this section and enacting provisions set out as a note under [section 101 of this title](./chapter-001-general-provisions.md#section-101)] and the amendments made by this Act shall take effect 60 days after the date of enactment of this Act [Oct.
-20, 2008]. “(b) Application of Amendments.—The amendments made by this Act [amending this section] shall apply only with respect to cases commenced under title 11 of the United States Code in the 15-year period beginning on the effective date of this Act.”
+1078; Pub.
+L. 118–24, § 2, Dec.
+19, 2023, 137 Stat.
+128, provided that: “(a) Effective Date.—Except as provided in subsection (b), this Act [amending this section and enacting provisions set out as a note under [section 101 of this title](./chapter-001-general-provisions.md#section-101)] and the amendments made by this Act shall take effect 60 days after the date of enactment of this Act [Oct.
+20, 2008]. “(b) Application of Amendments.—The amendments made by this Act [amending this section] shall apply only with respect to cases commenced under title 11 of the United States Code in the 19-year period beginning on the effective date of this Act.”

 #### Effective Date of 2005 Amendment
 Amendment by Pub.
 L. 109–8 effective 180 days after Apr.
 20, 2005, and not applicable with respect to cases commenced under this title before such effective date, except as otherwise provided, see section 1501 of Pub.
 L. 109–8, set out as a note under [section 101 of this title](./chapter-001-general-provisions.md#section-101).